redpanda-data/connect/website/docs/components/inputs/amqp_0_9.md

 ### `consumer_tag`

-`string` A consumer tag.
+A consumer tag.

+Type: `string`
+Default: `"benthos-consumer"`

 ### `prefetch_count`

-`number` The maximum number of pending messages to have consumed at a time.
+The maximum number of pending messages to have consumed at a time.

+Type: `number`
+Default: `10`

 ### `prefetch_size`

-`number` The maximum amount of pending messages measured in bytes to have consumed at a time.
+The maximum amount of pending messages measured in bytes to have consumed at a time.

+Type: `number`
+Default: `0`

 ### `tls`

-`object` Custom TLS settings can be used to override system defaults.
+Custom TLS settings can be used to override system defaults.

+Type: `object`
+Default: `{"client_certs":[],"enabled":false,"root_cas_file":"","skip_cert_verify":false}`

 ### `tls.enabled`

-`bool` Whether custom TLS settings are enabled.
+Whether custom TLS settings are enabled.

+Type: `bool`
+Default: `false`

 ### `tls.skip_cert_verify`

-`bool` Whether to skip server side certificate verification.
+Whether to skip server side certificate verification.

+Type: `bool`
+Default: `false`

 ### `tls.root_cas_file`

-`string` The path of a root certificate authority file to use.
+The path of a root certificate authority file to use.

+Type: `string`
+Default: `""`

 ### `tls.client_certs`

-`array` A list of client certificates to use.
+A list of client certificates to use.

+Type: `array`
+Default: `[]`

 ```yaml
 # Examples